beets3d/FutureMakers/docs/projects/project-moai/index.md

 # Project 01: Create Your Moai

 This project guides you through the process of creating and modifying a 3D Moai model using our software.
 Follow the steps below to import, modify, and save your Moai.

+If you need a basic Nomad Sculpt tutorial, please refer to [Nomad Sculpt Guide](../resources/NomadSculpt/index.md).

 ![p01-01.png](images/P01-01.jpg)